jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 Repository name and URL (replace placeholder in the clone command).

-Tech stack details — confirm exactly what backend/database you’re using.
+Tech stack details — confirm exactly what backend/database we’re using.

 Setup instructions — include any .env file requirements, API keys, or config steps.